campbellcole/vash/README.md

 ##### Not Fixed

+- There is almost no error handling and panics are common.
+Eventually, `color-eyre` will be used for error management.
+I'll have to rework a lot of the channel/thread management to support raising errors.
+- `&&` and `||` both block until the left command has completed.
+Using the `sleep` command hangs the entire shell until it is complete.
+  - This isn't exactly a flaw because this is how a shell is supposed to behave, but due to the current REPL type nature of this shell, it makes more sense to not block on any command.

+##### Fix Attempted (not proven successful yet)

 - The history index is not reset when a new command is added, making each suggestion increasingly behind.

-##### Fix Attempted (not proven successful yet)

-Nothing yet.
+- Running the same command multiple times fills the history.

 ##### Fixed